jay-babu/mason-nvim-dap.nvim/README.md

 -   allow you to (i) automatically install, and (ii) automatically set up a predefined list of adapters
 -   translate between `dap` adapter names and `mason.nvim` package names (e.g. `python` <-> `debugpy`)

 It is recommended to use this extension if you use `mason.nvim` and `nvim-dap`.
+(This plugin won't really work without them)

 **Note: this plugin uses the `dap` adapter names in the APIs it exposes - not `mason.nvim` package names.